nickjj/plutus/README.md

       - `plutus show --summary date`
     - "Show me all of my categories so I can quickly spot off by 1 character typos"
       - `plutus show --summary` (it's grouped by category by default)
+    - "Show me all income and business expenses for 2025"
+      - `plutus show "^2025-.*(Income|Business Expenses):" --summary-with-items`
+        - This filter pattern is dependent on your category names
 - Bidirectionally sort items by date (default), category, amount and more
   - Items are always sorted by date on disk in the CSV file, sorting is done in memory for displaying
 - It is reasonably fast, it outputs a sorted summary for 12,000 items in ~100ms